How do I Join?

 Do you have to be a member-owner to drink at Flying Bike?

-No. Everyone will be welcome to visit the taproom and everyone is welcome to join!
+No. Everyone is welcome to visit the taproom, and everyone (over 21 years old) is welcome to join!

-If everybody can shop at the Co-op, why become a member-owner?
+If everybody can patronize at the Co-op, why become a member-owner?

 Member-owners provide critical community support for the Co-op.
 Their ownership share and involvement in the business make the Co-op possible.
-Also, member-owners receive specific benefits – they vote for the Board of Directors of the Co-op and on other matters brought before the membership; members will receive patronage refunds as the Co-op becomes profitable; they will receive member-only discounts and information.
-Members also get access to exclusive events.
-Even better, members may enter their homebrew in beer competitions and help select winning brews to be produced by Flying Bike!
+Also, member-owners receive specific benefits – they vote for the Board of Directors of the Co-op and on other matters brought before the membership; members will receive patronage refunds as the Co-op becomes profitable; and members currently receive member-only discounts and event invites.
+Members also get access to exclusive perks such as representing Flying Bike by pouring beer at festivals, and even having their own corny keg filled with Co-op beer!
+Even better, members may enter their homebrew in beer competitions and help select winning brews to be produced by Flying Bike and put on tap in the Tasting Room!

 When and where will Flying Bike be opening?